 The ketogenic (keto) diet is a low-carbohydrate and high fat diet that has been shown to help you lose weight, burn fat and make you feel less hungry.
+However, you should remember that weight loss isn’t a linear process.
 The keto diet has also been shown to help you maintain muscle.

 While on the ketogenic diet, ketosis kicks in after three or four days of eating less than 20 grams of carbohydrates a day.
 You can begin the keto process by starting with a fast and then moving into a ketogenic diet.